nabab/bbn-js/doc/md/object.md

 - **bbn.fn.compareValues(a, b, prop, dir)**

-  __Compares the given objects and returns -1 if the value of the given property is different,.__
+  __Compares the given objects on a given property and returns -1, 1, or 0 depending on their difference.__

-  0 if the value of the property is the same.

   * __a__ _Object_
   * __b__ _Object_